Dashlane/node-find-glob/README.md

 // Run eclint with all files you want to find find-glob -0 '**/*.js' '**/*.json' '!node_modules/**' | xargs -0 eclint

+// Check if your codebase contains TODO notes: find-glob --contain 'TODO' --fail-on-empty '**/*.js'
 ```

 ## Options

 `-0` enables a null byte separator, to be used with `-0` in `xargs`.

+`--contain '^http:'` will filter only the files that contain the passed regular expression, which is run in multi-line mode by default, so `^` and `$` refer to a line begin and line end.

+`--fail-on-empty` will return an error code if no files have been found.